Kshatriyaprithviraj/Linux-config-files/README.md

 # Bash-aliases 🍵
-These are some useful shell (sh/zh) command aliases that I created which, I suppose will be help to y'all as well. 🐚🔫
+These are some useful shell (sh/zh) command aliases which, I suppose will be help to y'all as well. 🐚🔫

 Add the below lines to your `~/.bash_aliases` file and `restart` the shell / terminal. ​👨🏻​✈️️​🔁​🏢​